dboddie-canonical-work/disgorged-docs/the-catkin-plugin.rst

 ..
 8644.md

-.. \_the-catkin-plugin:
+.. _the-catkin-plugin:

 The catkin plugin
 =================

 The ``catkin`` plugin is useful when building `ROS 1 <http://www.ros.org/>`__ parts.

-Plugin-specific features and syntax are dependent on which `base <base-snaps.md>`__ is being used, as outlined below:
+Plugin-specific features and syntax are dependent on which :ref:`base <base-snaps>` is being used, as outlined below:

 -  `base: core20 <#the-catkin-plugin-heading--core20>`__
 -  `base: core18 \| core <#the-catkin-plugin-heading--core18>`__

 This plugin uses the common plugin keywords as well as those for “sources”.
-For more information, see `Snapcraft parts metadata <snapcraft-parts-metadata.md>`__.
+For more information, see :ref:`Snapcraft parts metadata <snapcraft-parts-metadata>`.

 ##